 /**

-* Retrieves the value of a JDBC ARRAY
+* Retrieves the value of a JDBC ARRAY parameter as an

 * {@link Array} object in the Java programming language.